Skip to main content

 • To provide experience of using CAD and Manufacture techniques

 Course outlines: During Form 4, this subject is driven by skills and associated design knowledge.
-These include the ability to problem-solve, construct graphical solutions to problems, to model and visually communicate solutions.
+These include the ability to problem solve, construct graphical solutions to problems, to model and visually communicate solutions.
 The course is broken down into focused, skill-based tasks and teacher-directed projects that enable students to apply and demonstrate their understanding of the skills acquired, by developing a solution to a design brief.

 Methods of assessment: Students’ work will be assessed on their end-of-term examination and a portfolio of design work.
 The examination will focus on practical design skills and theoretical knowledge of design including the design process, history, social and ethical considerations, sustainability, materials, their properties and manufacturing processes.
 Assessment for the portfolio component will include the completion of class-based exercises and design brief-driven projects.